'Gilmore Girls' Season 1, Episode 11: Paris is Burning

 Most batshit crazy outfit:

 The episode starts out with two massive fashion fails.
-Lorelai is wearing a red knit cap with a little nipple on the top, black leather gloves, an orange, Rue 21 shirt with glitter numbers, a faux sheepskin-lined navy corduroy coat, and purple/brown pants with a slight flare leg.
-Who in the actual fuck would put this outfit together?
+Lorelai wears a red knit cap with a little nipple on the top, black leather gloves, an orange, Rue 21 shirt with glitter numbers, a faux sheepskin-lined navy corduroy coat, and purple/brown pants with a slight flare leg.
 If she had butterfly clips in her hair, it would be very Lizzie McGuire.

 Rory's outfit is possibly worse because it actually looks like something she put effort into.
-She's wearing a red and black argyle sweater layered over a charcoal shirt with a pair of ugly, baggy jeans that make her hips look huge.
-I don't like to body snark, but yikes... none of Rory's pants in Season 1 do anything to flatter her figure.
-The ass situation is especially sad.
-This run-of-the-mill bad outfit becomes a monstrosity when accessorized with black gloves, a black headband (the type you'd use while washing your face), a trinket-y gift shop necklace, and a green and white ski jacket that I'm pretty sure is from Old Navy (circa the Performance Fleece era).
+She's wearing a red and black argyle sweater layered over a charcoal shirt with a pair of ugly, baggy jeans that widen her hips.
+None of Rory's pants in Season 1 do anything to flatter her figure.
+(The ass situation is especially sad.)
+This run-of-the-mill bad outfit becomes a monstrosity when accessorized with black gloves, a black headband (the type you'd use while washing your face), a trinket-y gift shop necklace, and a green and white ski jacket that I'm pretty sure is from Old Navy circa the Performance Fleece era.

-Later in the episode, Lorelai dons pigtails that are fastened with pink pompom balls and a black, high neck shirt with pink fluff at the cuffs.
+Later in the episode, Lorelai dons pigtails that are fastened with pink pom pom balls and a black, high neck shirt with pink fluff at the cuffs.
 It's a look that kind of works for 16-year-old Cher Horowitz in 1995, but not so much for thirty-something Lorelai in 2001.
 And the makeup, as always, is atrocious.
 Dark lipstick with purple undertones and frosted lilac eyeshadow.
-Goodamit, Rory.
+Goddammit, Rory.
 Stop letting Lorelai buy makeup at Claire's.

 Most irritating Rory or Lorelai moment: